Where to keep spare keys: 13 Burglar-proof locations in the home

 - Don’t ever leave a spare key under your doormat.
 It’s just not worth the risk.

-Don’t carry one in your wallet
+Don’t keep spare keys in your wallet

 Within a few seconds of finding or stealing your wallet, a burglar could be well on their way to let themselves into your home.
 Just imagine the damage not to mention the hours you’ll have to spend ordering new credit cards and changing locks.